ThrowTheSwitch/Ceedling/docs/PluginDevelopmentGuide.md

   :preprocessed_header_file => "<filepath>",
   # Filepath of tests C file the mock will be used by
   :test => "<filepath>",
-  # List of flags to be provided to `cpp` tool
+  # List of flags to be provided to `cpp` GNU preprocessor tool
   :flags => [<flags>],
-  # List of search paths to be provided to `cpp` tool
+  # List of search paths to be provided to `cpp` GNU preprocessor tool
   :include_paths => [<paths>],
-  # List of compilation symbols to be provided to `cpp` tool
+  # List of compilation symbols to be provided to `cpp` GNU preprocessor tool
   :defines => [<defines>]
 }
 ```